jidongxiao/CSCI1200-DataStructures/labs/list_iterators_new/README.md

 When given an input GIF image file, the starter code extracts all frames from this image file, and store these frames in a std::vector<GifFrame> named frames.
 This frames vector will then be passed to a function *reverseFrames* which reverses the vector.
 The *reverseFrames* function will return an std::vector<GifFrame> which contains the reversed frames.
 This reversed frames vector is then passed to a function writeGif(), which just writes all frames in a new GIF image file.

-In this lab, you will only be working on the *reverseFrames* function.
+In this lab, multiple copies of the starter code will be provided, but you will only be working on the *reverseFrames* function - you will be required to re-write this function in different ways.

 ## Checkpoint 1A: Reverse with STL Vector Swaps
 *estimate: TBD*

-Read the starter code [main.cpp](main.cpp) and re-write the function *reverseFrames* that reverses the contents of an STL vector of GIF.
+Complete the *reverseFrames* function in [main_1a.cpp](main_1a.cpp).
 For this checkpoint, use indexing/subscripting/[] on the vector, not iterators (or pointers).
 You may not use a second vector or array or list.
 The trick is to step through the vector one location at a time, swapping values between the first half of the vector and the second half.
 As examples, the value at location 0 and the value at location size()-1 must be swapped, and the value at location 1 and the value at location size()-2 must be swapped.
 Make sure your code works with even and odd length vectors.